anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-001/README.md

 ## Prerequisites

 1.  **Azure Subscription:** An active Azure subscription is required.
-Create a free Azure account at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/) if you don't have one.
+Create a free Azure account at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/) if needed.

 ## Lab Setup & Conventions

-*   We will use Azure Cloud Shell for PowerShell and CLI.
+*   Use Azure Cloud Shell for PowerShell and CLI interactions.
-*   Resource names will follow the `iatd_labs_01_*` convention.
+*   All resource names follow the `iatd_labs_01_*` convention.
 *   The `172.16.x.x` IP address range will be used for VNets and subnets.

 ### Naming Conventions